Ignite your artistic passion!

 Feedback from your tutor on project work and progress recorded on your Individual Learning Plan and Learning Journal.

 You will need to bring your own piece of furniture and pay for all the materials used.
 Some tools are provided for use in class.
-You will also need: Your own top fabric and trimmings.
+Your own top fabric and trimmings.
 A notepad and pen.
 A camera.
 Stout shoes.
 Please note: Any items brought onto the premises and/or worked on in class are done so at the owners’ own risk.

 Help with literacy or numeracy is available through the basic education programme and the ESOL programme offers help for speakers of other languages.
 Additional support can be provided for students with learning difficulties and/or disabilities.
 Details of all available support can be found on our website (hfals.co.uk), in the Guide and the Student handbook, or from teaching or Reception staff.